-Recovery styles also reflect different recovery identity patterns-variations in the extent to which AOD problems and the recovery process influence one's identity, and the degree to which one identifies with other people who share this recovery process.
-There are those with recovery-neutral identities (persons who have resolved severe AOD problems but who do not self-identify as "alcoholics", "addicts" or "persons in recovery"), those with recovery-positive identities (those for whom the status of recovery from addiction has become an important part of their personal identities) and recovery-negative identities (those whose addiction/recovery status is self-acknowledged but not shared with others due to a sense of personal shame derived from this status).
+Recovery styles also reflect different recovery identity patterns - variations in the extent to which AOD problems and the recovery process influence one's identity, and the degree to which one identifies with other people who share this recovery process.
+There are those with recoveryneutral identities (persons who have resolved severe AOD problems but who do not self-identify as "alcoholics," "addicts," or "persons in recovery"), those with recoverypositive identities (those for whom the status of recovery from addiction has become an important part of their personal identities), and those with recovery-negative identities (those whose addiction/recovery status is self-acknowledged but not shared with others due to a sense of personal shame derived from this status).

-These identities rather than being mutually exclusive can constitute different points in a prolonged recovery career.
+These identities, rather than being mutually exclusive, can constitute different points in a prolonged recovery career.
 For example, we have witnessed such evolution in the modern history of recovering people working as addiction counselors.
-Early addiction counselors boldly proclaimed their recovery status as their primary credential, but began withholding that recovery status in the 1980s and 1990s behind their accumulating credentials and the restigmatization of AOD problems.
+Early addiction counselors boldly proclaimed their recovery status as their primary credential, but began withholding that recovery status in 1990s 1980s and behind their the accumulating credentials and the restigmatization of AOD problems.
 In the face of a new recovery advocacy movement calling upon recovering people to put a face and voice on recovery, many of those same addiction counselors are again going public with their recovery status.
 In our experience, evolution in identity is the norm in addiction recovery.